Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_6/app/README.md

-- As the solutions picture show, We provide three APIs, the top-level API is the VITIS AI LIBRARY The middle API is DPUTASK API and the bottom API is VITIS AI RUNTIME.
+- As the solutions picture show, We provide three levels of APIs, the top-level API is the VITIS AI LIBRARY The middle API is DPUTASK API and the bottom API is VITIS AI RUNTIME.
 - The green modules in the diagram indicate that they are encapsulated in the API.